 2. Excessive Caregiving: They feel a compulsive need to take care of their partner, sometimes to the point of enabling unhealthy behaviors.

-3. Dependency: Codependent people rely on their partner for validation and approval, fearing rejection or abandonment.
+3. Signs: of a codependent relationship can often be subtle yet impactful.
+Dependency: Codependent people rely on their partner for validation and approval, fearing rejection or abandonment.

-4. Low Self-Esteem: Their self-worth is tied to their ability to please and support their partner, often neglecting their own well-being.
+4. Low Self-Esteem: Their self-worth is tied to their ability to please and support their partner, often neglecting their own well-being, a hallmark of behavior patterns in people who are codependent.

 Example of Codependence:

-Imagine a person named Alex who is in a relationship with Jamie.
+Imagine a person named Alex who is in a relationship with Jamie, where co-dependency is subtly influencing their interactions.
 Alex constantly prioritizes Jamie’s needs over their own, even when it negatively affects their health or happiness.
-Alex avoids voicing their own opinions or desires, fearing it might upset Jamie.
+Alex avoids voicing their own opinions or desires, fearing it might upset Jamie, which is a common behavior pattern seen in people who are codependent.
 Over time, Alex’s sense of self becomes entirely dependent on Jamie’s approval and satisfaction.
+As the months go by, Alex begins to feel a growing sense of emptiness.
+The once vibrant hobbies and interests that brought them joy have been set aside, replaced by a relentless focus on meeting Jamie’s expectations.

 What is Interdependence?